E-Lagori-Boards/e-lagori-docs/docs/introduction/why-e-lagori.rst

 7. Errors require remaking the complete PCB and Long time lost in iterations.

 The primary Question which triggered development of E-LAGORi is "Can we develop an ecosystem where all the above issues are solved and Evaluation boards of multiple companies can be made intecompatible?"

+Lets take a step back

+At present all systems are composed of Analog section, Digital section and power section.
+Analog section typically has cascade structure.
+Digital and power sections has bus structure.

+E-Lagori incorporates these basic structures to create a comprahensive stackable architecture where you can select the route of signal path across the modules using a conductive ink.
+This architecture allows you to decide which signals can enter and exit the module and continue propagation along the system.
+More about the architecture in the "Architecture of E-LAGORi module" section